Please join us for the University of Tennessee Milan No-Till Crop Production Field Day, July 25, 2024.

 AgResearch and Education Center at Milan Overview Tour

 Visitors to the Milan No-Till Field Day are invited to participate in the AgResearch and Education Center at Milan Overview Tour for a brief introduction to UT AgResearch.
 Participants will be given a tour of the AgResearch and Education Center at Milan.
 Various research projects along the tour route will be described.
-This tour will last approximately 20 minutes.
+Participants will board the Overview Tour Trailers on the east side of the exhibit area and south of the West Tennessee Museum.
+This tour will last approximately 20 minutes and will be provided continuously throughout the day.
+Tours will be available from 8:00 a.m. through 1:00 p.m.

 West Tennessee Agricultural Museum